 How Pre-Filing Intervention Works

-An effective defense strategy against domestic violence cases is “prefiling intervention” – which is a process where your criminal lawyer will negotiate with law enforcement and the prosecutor in an attempt to have the case dismissed.
+An effective defense strategy against domestic violence cases is “prefiling intervention,” which involves your criminal lawyer negotiating with law enforcement and the prosecutor to attempt to have the case dismissed.

-In many domestic violence incidents, alleged victims become uncooperative or they have a motivation to exaggerate the details of the incident, or that can outright make false allegations.
+In many domestic violence incidents, alleged victims become uncooperative, or they have a motivation to exaggerate the details of the incident, or they can outright make false allegations.

-Our lawyers might be able to present an effective presentation of these issues to show actual proof – along with mitigating factors about your character and background – that will often end up getting the domestic violence charges dismissed, or reduced from a felony to misdemeanor.
-It could even result in your case being informally handled through an office hearing process.
+Our lawyers might be able to effectively present these issues to show actual proof—along with mitigating factors about your character and background—that will often end up getting the domestic violence charges dismissed or reduced from a felony to a misdemeanor.
+This could even result in your case being informally handled through an office hearing process.

 Even in cases when formal domestic violence charges have already been filed, experienced legal representation is often the best chance at a favorable outcome.